 Know Your Audience

-Before even beginning to write your blog post, you need to know who you’re talking to.
-Although blogging can be a deeply personal experience at times, the goal is for people to read it, right?
+Before even beginning to write your post, you need to know who you’re talking to.
+Although content creation can be a deeply personal experience at times, the goal is for people to read it, right?
 Otherwise, why is it on the Internet?

-Ask yourself these questions before beginning to write each of your blog posts:
+Ask yourself these questions before beginning to write each of your posts:

 First, what are some of the challenges new vegans face?